What's an Autoresponse Email?

 - Send a hosted file (content upgrade) to new subscribers

-- Body Text: The message that will be sent in the email.
-HTML is not allowed, but you can use markdown
+Body Text: The message that will be sent in the email.
+HTML is not allowed.

 To set your Autoresponse Email's "From" address to a custom address you'll need to have the ability to add a CNAME record in your email host's settings.

 If you're not sure how to do that, check with your email host for instructions.

 Once you know how to set a CNAME record in your email host's settings, here's how to set your custom "From" address in Sumo: